-It is sometimes hard to imagine what fencing will look like once it has aged, so we thought it might be helpful to show what the same fencing looked like after a couple of years- the snowy photo is not long after it had been installed, the other photos were taken this summer.
+Since it is sometimes hard to imagine what fencing will look like once it has aged, we thought it might be helpful to show what that fencing looked liked when first installed and what it looked like after a couple of years- the snowy photo is not long after it had been installed, the other photos were taken this summer.

 And for good measure, we have added a couple of photos of wooden 5 bar sheep hurdles, which can also work well in a rustic setting or a cottage garden.
 Plus a photo of a panel of cleft chestnut paling ( as opposed to sawn chestnut paling) which has been nailed on to a wooden frame.
+It is less neat and tidy than the sawn paling, but gives a different look.
 Frankly, the possibilities are endless – let your imagination soar, come to us with a design and we will try and help!